yogeshmpandey/yogeshmpandey.github.io/_posts/2016-11-30-Photojourney-Shimla-Fagu.md

 >Sunset from Shimla

-With beautiful memories, It was time to say GoodBye to this beautiful place.
+With beautiful memories, It was time to say GoodBye.

 <img src="http://i.imgur.com/jlRWMTg.jpg" alt="Shimla in Night">

->Shimla in Night
+>Shimla at Night